 Watering and Feeding

-The limifolia marloth doesn’t need frequent watering, except during the summer.
+The Haworthiopsis limifolia doesn’t need frequent watering, except during the summer.
 Water the plant evenly throughout the warmer months, as this is when the plant achieves most of its growth.

 When the temperatures drop and the plant goes into dormancy, it doesn’t need water as often.